 5. Food for wild animals

 Some wild animals love to eat pumpkins, especially squirrels.
-Cut up the pumpkin into small pieces and scattering it all around your garden and under hedges for animals and insects to eat.
+Cut up the pumpkin into small pieces and place it on a table or at a height away from hedgehogs.
+While squirrels and birds love pumpkin, they are not good for hedgehogs’ digestive systems.